nexfortisme/bot-person/README.md

 - Tokens - Some kind of token to be able to use certain commands
   - Transferring tokens to other users
   - Some kind of games to get more tokens
+- On Initialization of the bot when a new Discord bot token is added, have it log out an invite link for that bot user with the proper permissions